 Always happy to talk

-Whether you're a startup founder, investor or potential business partner, or just looking to chat about startups and business, please schedule an introductory call.
+Whether you're a startup founder, investor, digital agency or other potential business partner, or just looking to chat about startups and business, please schedule an introductory call.

 So I can be fully prepared for our call, please share details in the booking of what you would like to discuss.